MontpellierRessourcesImagerie/microglia-analyzer/docs/segmentation.rst

 3. Filaments extraction
 =======================

-- Images containing filaments actually contain 96% of background, which represents a massive dis-balance between the background and foreground classes.
+- Images containing filaments actually contain 96% of background, which represents a massive imbalance between the background and foreground classes.
 - Using a usual loss function would end-up in the model predicting only solid black patches, as it would consider that it is 96% correct.
 - To address that problem, we had to re-implement the clDice loss as described in the paper: https://doi.org/10.48550/arXiv.2404.00130.

 4. Setup
 ========

-- If you already have an Python environment in which "Microglia Analyzer" is installed, it aleady contains everything you need to train a model.
+- If you already have a Python environment in which "Microglia Analyzer" is installed, it already contains everything you need to train a model.
 - To launch the training, you just have to fill the setings in the first section, and run the script.

 +----------------------+--------------------------------------------------------------------------------------------------------------------------------+